playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 ![The dialog that shows connection string to add to NodeJS code](./db_connect_2.png)

-This string is called the _connection string_ which is [an URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier).
+This string is called the _connection string_ which is [a URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier).
 This URI will be used to connect your code to the database you just created.
 Let's store that string [in a template literal, which will allow us to interpolate variables into the string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) for the password:

 ```javascript
 const uri = `mongodb+srv://${mongoUser}:${mongoPass}@cluster0-xxxxx.mongodb.net/test?retryWrites=true&w=majority`;